MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/videos.md

 Watch these short videos to get up and running with Microsoft [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)].
 Keep in mind that if you're using HoloLens 2, you do not need to use airtap to select a hologram or button - you can touch the button directly.

-Learn more about [HoloLens 1 interactions](https://docs.microsoft.com/hololens/hololens1-basic-usage) and [HoloLens 2 interactions](https://docs.microsoft.com/hololens/hololens2-basic-usage).
+Learn more about [HoloLens interactions](https://docs.microsoft.com/hololens/hololens1-basic-usage) and [HoloLens 2 interactions](https://docs.microsoft.com/hololens/hololens2-basic-usage).

+>[!Note] This document does not include all the that are features available.
+Learn more about [Remote Assist HoloLens features](overview-hololens.md) and [Remote Assist mobile features](mobile-app/remote-assist-mobile-overview.md).

 ## Use Dynamics 365 Remote Assist for HoloLens